McClellan Histogram Stock Analysis & McClellan Histogram Trading Signals

 There are two fundamental techniques for using this indicator to generate stock signals.

-Divergence Stock - divergence between this indicator & the price chart can prove to be very effective stock strategy in spotting potential stock trend reversal stock signals and stock trend continuation signals.
+Divergence Stock Trading - divergence trading between this indicator & the stocks price chart can prove to be very effective stock trading strategy in identifying potential stock trend reversal stock signals and stock trend continuation signals.

-There are several types of Stock Divergence Trade Signals:
+There are several types of Stock Trading Divergence Stocks Trading Signals:

-- Stock Classic Bullish Divergence Signals - Lower lows on price chart and higher lows in the McClellan Histogram
+- Stock Trading Classic Bullish Divergence Signals - Lower lows on stocks price chart and higher lows in the McClellan Histogram

-- Stock Hidden Bullish Divergence Signals- Lower lows in McClellan Histogram and higher lows in price chart
+- Stock Trading Hidden Bullish Divergence Signals- Lower lows in McClellan Histogram and higher lows in stocks price chart

-To Learn more about divergence go to the divergence topic on this site
+To Learn more about divergence go to the divergence trading topic on this site